csc7/PP3_CI_QCSDA/README.md

 - Code Institute: I have used the learning material in the course as a guide and reference.
 "Love Sandwiches - Essentials Project" was the main reference.

+- Love Sandwiches - Essentials Project, from Code Institute, as a guide, source of design, concepts and code for this project.

 - Jesse James Garrett's process for user experience.

 - Google: